|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Marine Corps Airmen in the Pacific 1941-1945

-For fifteen years, author Gregory Pons has collected spectacular and never before published or rare photographs, scans of log books, maps and ephemera.
+For fifteen years, author Gregory Pons collected spectacular and never before published or rare photographs, scans of log books, maps and ephemera related to U. S. Marine Corps (USMC) pilots and air crews.
 The result is a spectacular publication that anyone interested in Marine aviation will want to add to their library.

 The book begins with an introduction that summarizes USMC aviator training and the campaigns they participated.
 Divided into seven chapters, each chapter details a specific Marine unit, detailing their history starting with formation, overseas combat deployments, rest and recuperation, plus pilot profiles and key missions flown.
 Each chapter includes many unique maps, documents, log book entries and more.
 Pons selects several pilots from each unit to profile in detail, including items like their wings, flying certificates, medals and more.
 See sample pages for examples.